 The path to financial literacy is paved with Excel formulas.
 Now that you’ve got a grasp on your income and spending, it’s time to input your numbers into an Excel spreadsheet.
 Learning how to make a budget in Excel will give you a detailed perspective on your financial big picture.

 Don’t worry about your proficiency in Excel—we went ahead and put a template together for you.
-Download our free budget worksheet and start your journey to financial wellbeing.
+Download our free budget worksheet in Excel and start your journey to financial wellbeing.

 Looking for more expert advice and guidance?
 All Keesler Federal members have financial counseling services available to them free of charge.
 Our Financial Counselor is Kimberly Ford and she can analyze your monthly budget as well as help you with developing a spending plan.
 Contact Kimberly by email or call her at 228-701-1423.